-234 For example Lester (1984) 749 F 2d 1288, 1300; and see McCormick on Evidence, above n 220, 145.
+295 For example United States v Guardia 135 F 3d 1326, 1329 (10th Cir, 1998), and see McCormick on Evidence, above n 276, 145.

-[&]quot;...crimes of violence, theft crimes, and crimes of stealth do not involve dishonesty or false statement within the meaning of rule 609(a)(2): "US v Givens (1985) 767 F 2d 547, 579, n1 (9th Cir).
-The Conference Committee of the House and Senate Committees explained the meaning as crimes "...the commission of which involves some element of deceit, untruthfulness or falsification bearing on the accused's propensity to testify truthfully": McCormick on Evidence, above n 220, appendix A, 626 and 631.
+[&]quot;...crimes of violence, theft crimes, and crimes of stealth do not involve dishonesty or false statement within the meaning of Rule 609(a)(2):" US v Givens 767 F 2d 574, 579, n1 (9th Cir, 1985), and US v Galati 230 F 3d 254, 261 (7th Cir, 2000); but compare United States v Kinslow 860 F 2d 963, 968 (9th Cir, 1988).
+The Conference Committee of the House and Senate Committees explained the meaning as crimes "...the commission of which involves some element of deceit, untruthfulness or falsification bearing on the accused's propensity to testify truthfully": McCormick on Evidence, above n 276, appendix A, 626 and 631.
+When determining the existence of dishonesty or untruthfulness the Court is entitled, but not obliged, to inquire into the underlying facts of the prior conviction and require prosecution evidence: United States v Lipscomb 702 F 2d 1049, 1062-1071 (DC Cir, 1983).

+In contrast, Rule 609 governs situations where the misconduct resulted in a conviction: inquiry is controlled by a complex set of rules dependent in part on the type of conviction and in part by the witness being impeached.
 As well, under Rule 609, extrinsic evidence can be introduced if the conviction is denied.
 The differential treatment between the two Rules is because prior convictions are thought to be more serious, and arguably more probative, of a propensity to lie when giving evidence.

-4.76 As noted, Rule 609(a) permits "evidence" of the defendant's conviction in course of an attack on the defendant's credibility.
+4.77 As noted, Rule 609(a)(2) permits "evidence" of the defendant's conviction in course of an attack on the defendant's credibility.
 If not admitted under cross-examination, it may be proved by "the record" of conviction.
 Details contained in the Record (or "Judgment of Conviction") usually are sparse, but can show some circumstances.
 There have been some suggestions that cross-examination should be allowed to extend to those circumstances, but the preferred approach is more limiting: